 - Our discount program is a sliding-scale fee based on your income

-- Co-payments for care are as low as $25 a month
+- Nominal payments for care are as low as $25 a month

 With the 340B program, you can take three easy steps to savings:

 - Have your prescription written by a Northwest Health Services provider

 - Visit a Northwest Health Services pharmacy or partnering pharmacy

 - Ask your pharmacist for 340B pricing on your medications

-For questions on the 340B program, please call your local clinic.
-For assistance with pharmacy related questions, please contact the RX Strategies Pharmacy Help Desk at: (877) 464-3879.
+For questions on the 340B program, please call your local NHS pharmacy.

 - Family Medicine Pharmacy – St. Joseph